FTarfasse/quick-perf-wiki/Use-TDD-to-implement-persistence-performance-properties.md

 One performance property is evaluated (and perhaps fix) one after the other.

-By evaluating and fixing some performance properties we can promote performance and scalability.
+By evaluating and fixing some performance properties we can promote performance and scalability at the beginning of application development .
 These performances properties are like quality attributes added to the feature.

 If, during an iteration, a functional property is broken, you can temporarily disable the verification of the performance properties by adding _@FunctionalIteration_ on your test method.
 We try do one thing at a time, that is to say fix the performance property and after that check the performance properties.